patchew-project/qemu/docs/devel/qom.rst

    type_init(my_device_register_types)

-In the above example, we create a simple type that is described by #TypeInfo.
+In the above example, we create a simple type that is described by `TypeInfo`.
-#TypeInfo describes information about the type including what it inherits
-from, the instance and class size, and constructor/destructor hooks.
+`TypeInfo` describes information about the type including what it inherits from, the instance and class size, and constructor/destructor hooks.

 Alternatively several static types could be registered using helper macro